 Even though taxes are not immediately taken out from the draw, Self-Employment and Income taxes will need to be paid.

 Self-Employment Taxes – Once a quarter, estimated tax payments for FICA (Federal Insurance Contributions Act) taxes and withholding taxes will submitted on Form 1040-ES to the IRS.
 FICA taxes (known as Self-Employment Taxes) are a combination of Social Security and Medicare.
-Self-Employment tax is be 15.3% of the profits (not just the amount of the draw).
+Self-Employment tax is 15.3% of the profits (not just the amount of the draw).

 Income Taxes – Net profits from an LLC taxed as a Sole Proprietorship are not subject to income taxes since the LLC is considered a disregarded entity.
-A disregarded entity is a business entity that is separate from the owners (providing liability protection) but are not separate from the owner(s) for tax purposes.
+A disregarded entity is a business entity that is separate from the owners (providing liability protection) but is not separate from the owner(s) for tax purposes.
 The income from the business is transferred to the owner and is called pass-through taxation.
 Profits and losses will show up on the owner’s Schedule C.

 LLC taxed as a Partnership